-Born in Saint Paul, Minnesota in the United States, Ralph Hepola studied piano before starting on the tuba at age twelve.
+Ralph Hepola was born into a Scandinavian-American family in Saint Paul, Minnesota in the United States where his early eclectic musical interests led to piano study before starting on the tuba at age twelve.
 At seventeen, he was chosen to play before the British Royal Family in the Manitoba All-Province Band at Brandon University in Manitoba, Canada.
 While still in high school, Ralph began performing as an extra musician with the Minnesota Orchestra, which later included recordings, and tours to Carnegie Hall and Lincoln Center in New York City.
 While still a teenager, Ralph won a position with The United States Army Band of Washington, D.C.
 At age twenty, he won a full scholarship to the Manhattan School of Music in the Young Artist Competition of the Minnesota Orchestra/WAMSO.

 Subsequently, Ralph won an international audition for the Basel Symphony Orchestra.
 Basel is Switzerland’s third-largest city.
 There he performed under renowned conductors including Pierre Boulez and Antal Dorati.
 During five years in Europe, he performed as a soloist on Swiss Radio, and played in the Vienna Philharmonic at the Salzburg Music Festival in Austria under Herbert von Karajan, Claudio Abbado, and Lorin Maazel.
 Ralph then freelanced for two years in New York City with various jazz and classical ensembles.

-Ralph Hepola performs professionally on three tubas and piano.
-He is heard on forty professional recordings including the major labels EMI and Warner Bros., as well as twenty-eight video productions.
-Ralph has performed for national tours of Broadway shows at the State and Orpheum Theatres in Minneapolis and Ordway Center in Saint Paul.
+Ralph Hepola is heard on forty professional recordings including the major labels EMI and Warner Bros., as well as twenty-eight video productions.
+Ralph has performed for national tours of Broadway shows at the State and Orpheum Theatres in Minneapolis and Ordway Center for the Performing Arts in Saint Paul.

-Ralph has also performed at Spoleto Festival USA in Charleston, South Carolina which "is internationally recognized as America's premier performing arts festival"; the Children’s Theatre in Minneapolis, which is North America’s largest theatre for young people & their families; and the Guthrie Theater, the nation’s largest regional theater.
+Ralph has also performed at Spoleto Festival USA in Charleston, South Carolina which "is internationally recognized as America's premier performing arts festival"; the Children’s Theatre in Minneapolis, which is North America’s largest theatre for young people and their families; as well as the Guthrie Theater, the nation’s largest regional theater.

 Ralph has played performances of seventy-three different operas in ninety-eight opera productions with fifteen different musical organizations in the United States and Europe.
 He has performed on world premiere opera recordings including Kurt Weill's Die Buergschaft with Spoleto Festival USA on the EMI Classics label, and The Grapes of Wrath with Minnesota Opera.
-Composer Kevin Puts was awarded the 2012 Pulitzer Prize in Music for Silent Night which was commissioned and premiered by Minnesota Opera.
+He also played on Silent Night which was commissioned and premiered by Minnesota Opera for which composer Kevin Puts was awarded the 2012 Pulitzer Prize in Music.